kurtbuilds/dye/README.md

 # Documentation

-The `--help` option gives you all you need to konw.
+The `--help` option gives you all you need to know.

     Add color to text.